Section of Little Rock's

 Innovative "Medical Mile" hailed by national trails leaders

 "As I travel the country, I tell everyone that Little Rock is a cradle of innovation with healthcare and recreation partnerships," said Diana Allen of the National Park Service River Trails and Conservation Assistance Program.

 Ms. Allen made the remarks at the dedication of the Medical Mile section of the Arkansas River Trail.
 The $2.1 million Medical Mile starts at St. Vincent Plaza in the River Market section of Riverfront Park and extends westward through the park.

-Joining Ms. Allen in the ceremony were Marianne Fowler and Jeff Ciabotti of the Rails to Trails Conservancy; Pam Gluck of American Trails; Little Rock Mayor Jim Dailey; and Drs.
+Joining Ms. Allen in the ceremony were Jeff Ciabotti of the Rails to Trails Conservancy; Pam Gluck of American Trails; Little Rock Mayor Jim Dailey; and Drs.
 Lynn Davis, Eleanor Kennedy, and Robert Lambert of Heart Clinic of Arkansas.